HkiPythonWorkshops/Workshops/ws4/material.md

 ### Classes and objects

-Objects in Python are instances of a *class*.
+Class can be thought as an template to hold some re-usable functionality.
+Objects in Python are instances of that *class*.
 An object has properties and methods attached to it.
 Here's a sample Dog class (again, notice the indentation):

 ```python